-As a result of the coronavirus pandemic, ("COVID-19") and the related governmental preventative and protective actions to slow the spread of COVID-19, the travel industry is experiencing a sharp decline in travel demand.
-As a result, during the first quarter of 2020, the Company temporarily closed its two owned hotels indefinitely.
-Due to the temporary closure of such hotels, the Company has evaluated the recoverability of its net property plant and equipment associated with its two owned hotels for impairment and believes that it is more likely than not that the carrying value of those assets are recoverable from future expected cash flows, on an undiscounted basis, from such assets.
+As a result of COVID-19 and the related governmental preventative and protective actions to slow the spread of the virus, the travel industry is experiencing a sharp decline in travel demand.
+As a result, the Company closed its two owned hotels temporarily for April and May 2020.
+Due to the temporary closure of such hotels and the continued decrease in travel demand, the Company has evaluated the recoverability of its net property plant and equipment associated with its two owned hotels for impairment in both the first and second quarters of 2020 and believes that it is more likely than not that the carrying value of those assets are recoverable from future expected cash flows, on an undiscounted basis, from such assets.

-Although the Company believes that it is more likely than not that the carrying values of its net property, plant and equipment for its two owned hotels are not impaired, the impact of COVID-19 and the ultimate duration remains highly uncertain.
+Although the Company believes that it is more likely than not that the carrying values of its net property, plant and equipment for itswo owned hotels are not impaired, the impact of COVID-19 and the ultimate duration remains highly uncertain.
 Should the current effects of COVID-19 persist for a prolonged duration, the Company's results of operations may continue to be negatively impacted and the property, plant and equipment associated with its owned hotels may be exposed to impairment.

-Property, plant and equipment, net as of March 31, 2020 and December 31, 2019 was \$299 million and \$307 million, respectively.
+Property, plant and equipment, net as of June 30, 2020 and December 31, 2019 was \$294 million and \$307 million, respectively.